mrasumof/project3-smartchainbet/README.md

-# betcrypto-homework
+# Smartchain.bet
+Be the “go-to” and leader P2P-Betting Dapp in the Market Create a Blockchain-Smart Contract based platform that supports a multitude of options for peer-to-peer betting Universal Bet Support – Provide users with different ways of betting (e.g. score, spread, who scores first, etc.)
+Universal Bet Wager – Bets could be not only on Sports events (e.g. how much it is going to rain in NYC today?)

-## Ethereum Mainnet
+### Ethereum Mainnet

-ETH_CHAIN_ID 1
+- ETH_CHAIN_ID 1

-Address 0x514910771af9ca656af840dff83e8264ecf986ca
+- Address 0x514910771af9ca656af840dff83e8264ecf986ca

-Name ChainLink Token
+- Name ChainLink Token

-Symbol LINK
+- Symbol LINK

-Decimals 18
+- Decimals 18

+### Binance Smart Chain Mainnet

-## Polygon Mainnet
+### Polygon Mainnet

 ETH_CHAIN_ID 137